0Jumpero/wallpaper-swapper/README.md

 ## Usage

 ### Fetch New Wallpapers from Unsplash:
-  Ensure the key variable contains a valid API key.
+  Ensure API key is set and valid in the settings.json.
   Change wallpaper topic if needed.
+  Delete old wallpapers.json if present.
-  Run the script as an administrator.
+  Run the script.

 ### Use the Included Database:
   Place the wallpapers.json file in the correct folder.
-  Run the script as an administrator.
+  Run the script.

 ## Notes